 "Not a bother at all," I said.
 I paused, debating whether or not to start a conversation.
-Before I could say anything else, April turned up her music and buried herself in her iPad.
+Before I could say anything else, Emily turned up her music and buried herself in her iPad.

 This became our pattern.
 One of us would find a table; the other would take a seat when she arrived.
 We'd exchange pleasantries, and then plug our ears in and disappear into our own worlds.

 Curiosity and loneliness got the better of me by the beginning of October.
 I figured that if I could just stall her for half a beat, I could break the ice, and get her to talk.
 Pumpkin cappuccino seemed like a good break in our routine, so I stopped at Dunkin Donuts on the way to school one Thursday.
 Even if she didn't like it, at least she'd have to say "thank you", and I could talk to her before her ear buds went in.

 "Pumpkin cappuccino?"
 I offered, instead of my usual greeting.

 She looked a little annoyed for a second, and I thought she was angry with me for disrupting our routine.

 "Of course, I mean, if you don't drink coffee, you don't have to drink it..."